stereoF/dapp_21cm_backend/README.md

-# Dapp_21cm Decentralized paper publishing Front-end project.
+# Dapp_21cm Decentralized paper publishing back-end project.

 DeSci-21cm is a decentralized paper publishing platform that consists of three projects: front-end, back-end, and contracts.
 This repository contains the back-end project.